 Once you have chosen who you want to potentially use, you are ready to request an international removal quote.
 The easiest way to do this is via an online Move Quote Form.

 If the company has a locally based international removal office in Germany, then you can also call them directly or send an email.

 It is normally a good sign of a reputable international removal company if they contact you and provide an international removal consultation.
 This is good because it provides an opportunity to conduct some pre-move checks to define what you need for your move to America, and to understand your specific international moving requirements correctly.

-Speak to experienced International Move Consultants not Sales People
+Speak to experienced International Move Specialists, not Sales People

 Depending on the complexity and scale of your house move, a pre-move survey of your home contents may be required.
 Ultimately, this ensures a more accurate move quote so you avoid unforeseen bills later on while your move is in progress.

 This can often be conducted using a video survey using your mobile device.
 It is very similar to having a conventional video call on your phone or tablet, where you walk around your home and show what you want to move.